DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 <p align="center"> <b>Fig.3 - N10_T3 soil profile with liquefiable layer</b> </p>

 The notebook, and required scripts, are available in the [DesignSafe/community](https://www.designsafe-ci.org/data/browser/public/designsafe.storage.community/Jupyter%20Notebooks%20for%20Civil%20Engineering%20Courses/University_of_Washington/freeFieldJupyterPM4Sand) folder and can be executed without any modification.
-Users are invited to try it and use any parts of it.
+Users are invited to try this notebook and use any parts of it.

 The notebook can be broken down into four main components: